Proven-Paradox/shaper-system/Handbook.md

 In the course of your group’s story, the players will face adversity.
 They will endure pain.
 Flesh fails, bones break, and blood flows.
 This is a part of adventuring, and all adventures make their own peace with this reality in time.
 This section of the rule book will describe the rules that govern this grim part of the hero’s journey.

 ## Damage Types
 Broadly speaking, there are eight types of damage.
 Some beings may be vulnerable to some types while being resistant or immune to others.
 Ideally a party has a variety of damage types to work with with and can adjust to the enemy’s makeup as you go.
 Players are unlikely to know what types of damages work well upon first encountering a creature.
-They can use Scan Abilities to determine their targets’ elemental properties or try experimenting.
+They can use Scan Abilities to determine their targets’ Elemental properties or try experimenting.
 Some things are reasonable to guess; an ice monster probably doesn’t like fire and doesn’t mind ice for example.

 The damage types are as follows:
 * *Physical* - Slashing, piercing, bashing.
 This is by far the most common type of damage.